Mishsmelle/snowflakes_christmas_shop/testing.md

 ## Bugs/Issues/Unresolved Issues

+The site was originally going to have products with different sizes and I built a lot of the files using the boutique ado walkthorugh as a guide for this part.
+When I decided to go in a different direction I tried to remove the references to sizes from the code but found I was encountering a lot of errors.
+Given that it was not impacting the functioning of the site and I was restricted by time constraints I chose to leave these in but in future iterations of the site would liek to tidy up the code to remove these.

 When testing a few errors were found:

 In the html validator for the contact us page, an error message indicates that a select element cannot have a placeholder but removing the placeholder causes a 404 error on the contact page.
 This has since been resolved.